The Renters' Rights Act is live

 What if Tenantory flags something as a concern but my landlord disagrees?

-Does this work for tenancies outside England?
+Does this work for tenancies outside England, or for non-AST agreements?

 Do I get a copy of my report?